The Mount Athos Center

-- The organization of a library with all the publication, if possible, Greek and foreign, pertaining with Mount Athos, Orthodox Monasticism and Byzantine Culture.
+- The organization of a library with all the publication the possible, Greek and foreign publications, pertaining to Mount Athos, Orthodox Monasticism, and Byzantine Culture.

 - The organization of conferences, talks, symposia and other such events which will support and demonstrate the aims of the Mount Athos Center.

 - The publication of scientific studies, monographs, catalogues, reprints etc. from the libraries of the Holy Monasteries and other Athonite establishments, the events of the Mount Athos Center or the on-sight collaborations and requested studies.